AlynxZhou/reframe/README.md

 - ReFrame supports NVIDIA driver by decoding frames with EGL and OpenGL ES, kmsvnc uses VA-API and it cannot decode frames of NVIDIA driver correctly.
 - ReFrame gets frame buffer on each frame, so it works correctly if your compositor uses double-buffers.
-- ReFrame splits into privilieged DRM/uinput part and unprivilieged VNC server part, kmsvnc runs the whole process as privilieged.
+- ReFrame splits into privilieged DRM/uinput part and unprivilieged VNC server part, kmsvnc runs as a whole privilieged process.
 - ReFrame supports resizing client window.

-However, most of those cons are ideas from [@isjerryxiao](https://github.com/isjerryxiao/), and ReFrame initially is designed to improve kmsvnc.
+However, most of those improvements are ideas from [@isjerryxiao](https://github.com/isjerryxiao/), and ReFrame initially is designed as a better re-implementation of kmsvnc.

 ## [RustDesk](https://github.com/rustdesk/rustdesk/)